erenovic/GSCompression/README.md

 - `--model`: Model type to be tested. (e.g. `mcmc`, `radsplat`, `complete`,...)
 - `--load_iteration`: Iteration number to be loaded from the checkpoints `folder` in `model_path`. (e.g. `30000`)
 - `--compressor`: Compressor type to be used for testing. (e.g. `meanscale`, `entropybottleneck`, nothing if no compression)

+For further examples, please check the `./slurm_scripts/` folder where training and testing pairs are provided.

 ## Acknowledgement
 This repository is based on the [3DGS codebase](https://github.com/graphdeco-inria/gaussian-splatting) and [3D-MCMC codebase](https://ubc-vision.github.io/3dgs-mcmc).
 We would like to thank the authors of these repositories for their contributions.